wshi9124/BK-Fish-Market/README.md

 ######
 Backend: Ruby on Rails, Active Storage (to store product images), Action Mailer (to send out greeting emails), Bcrypt (to salt and hash password), Active Records Validations
 ######
-Other: Google Maps API, Google Geocoding API
+Other: Google Maps API, Google Geocoding API, Amazon Web Services (EC2)

 # Security
 This project uses sessions to authenticate users and Bcrypt to encrypt passwords.